-Susanne first discovered her love for technology when her father would bring home electronics from his tile company for her to experiment with.
-Susanne and her father would take them apart to see how they worked, this was a favourite pastime for the both of them.
-However, due to an illness in the family, Susanne had to put this passion for tinkering on hold.
+Susanne first discovered her love for technology when her father brought home electronics for her to experiment with.
+Susanne and her father would take them apart to see how they worked – a favourite pastime for the both of them.
+But, due to an illness in the family, Susanne had to put this passion for tinkering on hold.

-But her mother’s illness and financial constraints forced Tedrick to press pause on furthering her education and eventually she found herself in an administrative role.
-Despite this choice, Tedrick admits she didn’t enjoy the work that much and longed for a greater sense of satisfaction.
+Her mother’s illness and financial constraints forced Tedrick to press pause on her education.
+Because of this, she found herself in an administrative role.
+Despite this choice, she admits she didn’t enjoy the work and longed for a greater sense of satisfaction.

-“I didn’t see many women and specifically women of color in my community, my neighborhood, or my family in the technology field.
-And I do wonder if I had seen that earlier would I have consciously believed that this was a career field for me,” she mused.
-“And so I try to be as present as I possibly can be to show young girls of color and for women who are potential career changers that this is a field for you and you’re desperately needed.”
+“I didn’t see many women, specifically women of colour in my community, my neighbourhood, or my family in the technology field.
+I do wonder if I had seen that earlier would I have believed that this was a career field for me,” she mused.
+“So I try to be as present as I can be to show young girls of colour women who are potential career changers that this is a field for you, and you’re desperately needed.” – Susanne, Virtasant.

 Susanne graduated from Northwestern University with a degree in Communication Systems.
 This degree covered information technology and information systems but also incorporated communication skills.
-Whilst completing her degree, Susanne also tried to take part in as many opportunities as possible including anything from volunteering to hackathons, this helped her to find her niche in the tech world.
+Whilst completing her degree, Susanne took part in as many opportunities as possible.
+These included volunteering and hackathons, which helped her find her niche.

-Susanne spent 15 years in the financial services industry before making a u-turn into tech.
+Susanne spent 15 years in the financial services industry before going into tech.

-In 2018, Susanne gained a technical sales internship at IBM which she turned into a full-time job after 12 months.
+In 2018, Susanne gained a technical sales internship at IBM.
+She turned this role into a full-time job after 12 months.
 She provided technical education, product demonstrations, and workshops for IBM Cloud.
-This job allowed her to combine her communication skills with technical problem solving, but she soon discovered cloud computing was her true passion.
+This job allowed her to combine communication skills with technical problem-solving.
+Yet, she soon discovered cloud computing was her true passion.

 These days, Susanne works as a cloud infrastructure specialist for Microsoft’s cloud computing platform, Azure.
 She helps clients to understand the capabilities of the cloud and migrate their workloads over to the cloud.
 Susanne’s main clients are major professional sports, college sports and gaming clients.